 If you baked some muffins recently and had things turn out a bit funny, then you might be discouraged.
-One of the common problems that people will encounter involves having the muffins turn out way too dense.
+One of the common problems that people will encounter involves having them turn out way too dense.

 Why would your muffins turn out so dense, though?
-Is there anything that you can do to keep your muffins from turning out this way?
+Is there anything that you can do to keep them from turning out this way?

 Read on to learn about what makes muffins dense.
-This will allow you to make some changes to what you’re doing so that you’ll have muffins that are more to your liking.
+This will allow you to make some changes to what you’re doing so that they’re more to your liking.

 1 – You Mixed the Muffin Batter Too Much

-You see, many people assume that it’s a good idea to mix your batter quite a bit.
-This can actually wind up being detrimental to the muffins since it’ll make it less likely that the muffins will be light and fluffy.
+Many people assume that it’s a good idea to mix your batter quite a bit.
+This can actually wind up being detrimental to the muffins since it’ll make it less likely that they will be light and fluffy.

 Why does mixing the muffins more than usual have a negative impact?
 Well, mixing too much changes the consistency of the batter and it will cause things to turn out very different.

-When it comes to baking muffins, it’s going to keep the muffins from being fluffy.
-Being that most people prefer muffins that are light and fluffy, it’s going to be best to carefully mix the muffin batter.
+When it comes to baking muffins, it’s going to keep them from being fluffy.
+Being that most people prefer muffins that are light and fluffy, it’s going to be best to carefully mix the batter.